DwFinch07/PDF-Attendance-Parser/README.md

 PDF Attendance Parser is
-A desktop app that reads monthly attendance sign-in/sign-out PDFs from De Colores Learning Center & Childcare and generates an absence report — showing which days each child missed, and grouping children who share the same absent days.
+a desktop application that reads monthly attendance sign-in/sign-out PDFs from De Colores Learning Center & Childcare and generates an absence report — showing which days each child missed, and grouping children who share the same absent days.

 ## Features